christianalfoni/jflux/README.md

 ### The background
 Please read the following post if you are interested in the background of this project: [jQuery as a framework, could that work?](http://christianalfoni.github.io/javascript/2014/09/08/jquery-as-a-framework-could-that-work.html)

+jFlux is being used to build [www.jsfridge.com](http://www.jsfridge.com).
+It is a complex web application that has challenged jFlux and its capabilities.

 ### Contribute
-jFlux is currently being used to build the BETA of [www.jsfridge.com](http://www.jsfridge.com).
-It is a complex web application that will challenge jFlux and its capabilities.
-Currently this is running a long quite nicely and the API is starting to come together.
-What jFlux now needs is **error messages** and **tests**.
+If you want to contribute to jFlux it does need testing.
+Please follow this discription to create tests.

 #### Error messages
 jFlux has a module that produces error messages.
 Import that module and pass an error in the following format: